AhladM0di/Worldle/README.md

 ## **REMINDER !!!!**
-Make sure to change the path accroding to your PC whenever using again
+1) Make sure to change the path accroding to your PC whenever using again
+2) Extract the All folder

 Paths are on the GUI file on lines **45, 133**